-This easy beef stew is the perfect recipe for freezing for an easy weeknight dinner.
-Heat and serve over mashed potatoes for a comforting meal even on your busiest night.
+This easy beef stew recipe cooked stove top is perfect for freezing for a quick and comforting weeknight dinner.
+Heat the hearty stew and serve it spooned over mashed potatoes for a delicious meal even on your busiest night.

 Looking for an easy recipe to use a package of beef stew meat?
 This delicious slow cooked beef stew is loaded with veggies and comes together in just minutes.